This Texas chili recipe is authentic, meaty, just the right amount of spicy, and not a chili bean in sight. Learn how to make your own Texas chili.

 Does Texas Chili Have Beans?

-NO!
-Texas chili does NOT have beans.
+No. Texas chili does NOT have beans.
+It is no beans Texas chili.

-If you choose to include beans, though, be prepared for your Texas friends to tell you, vehemently, that it is NOT officially Texas chili.
-I'm sure you'll be okay with that.
+If you choose to include beans, though, be prepared for your Texas friends to tell you, vehemently, that it is NOT authentic Texas chili.

 What Makes Texas Chili Different from Other Chilis?